eventchat/API-Specification/README.md

-name        | String | **Required** The name of the event longitude   | Number | **Required** The longitude of the event location latitude    | Number | **Required** The latitude of the event location start_time  | String | The start time of the event end_time    | String | The end time of the event description | String | The description of the event
+name        | String | **Required** The name of the event longitude   | Number | **Required** The longitude of the event location latitude    | Number | **Required** The latitude of the event location address     | String | The postal address of the event start_time  | String | The start time of the event end_time    | String | The end time of the event description | String | The description of the event